fmichonneau/docker/backup-nextcloud/README.md

 - POSTGRES_USER - Database user
 - POSTGRES_PASSWORD - Database password
 - NEXTCLOUD_VOLUME - Nextcloud files directory
-- BACKUP_ROTATIONS - Number of backups to be kept locally
+- BACKUP_ROTATIONS - Number of backups to be kept locally (default 5)

 All backups are located in `/backups`.
 Each backup has a date prefix `2019-03-31.nextcloud.tag.gz`.